Sheep42/clean-theme/README.md

 4. Assuming no errors in step 2, run `phpunit` inside of the theme directory.
 You should see the PHPUnit output after a few seconds.

 More information can be found in the [WordPress Developer Documentation](https://developer.wordpress.org/cli/commands/scaffold/theme-tests/).

+### Mocha

+The [Mocha](https://mochajs.org/) JavaScript testing framework has been included with this theme.

+If you prefer not to use it: run `npm uninstall --save-dev mocha chai`, delete `mocha-runner.php` from the theme root, and remove references to `_cleantheme_register_mocha`, `cleantheme_authenticate_test_user`, and `__cleantheme_mocha_test_page` from functions.php

+If you choose to use it: add the line `define( 'ENABLE_MOCHA', true );` to your `wp-config.php`, and save your permalinks.
+This will enable a virtual page at /mocha/ where I've set up a skeleton testing page.
+By default, the page sets up mocha using the 'tdd' interface, and loads `assets/js/src/admin/admin.js` and `assets/js/src/theme/main.js`.

+The default tests are located at `assets/js/tests/test-admin.js` and `assets/js/tests/test-theme.js`.
+Each test file contains a generic example, testing the Array indexOf method, these should be deleted and replaced with your own tests.
+Testable functions should be defined outside of jQuery closures so they can be found by the test scripts.

+The testing template is `mocha-runner.php` located in the theme root.
+This can be modified if you need to add new tests, add new source files, or change mocha options.

 # Build System